robertbasic/aoc2017/README.md

 Then I learned that to `break` multiple levels in Go I need to use labels. `break` breaks only one level, but to break 2 or more levels, we need to set labels and then `break foo` to get to the foo label.

+## Day 19

+Oh man do I miss `isset` in go.
+Other than that pretty much smooth sailing for day 19 puzzles.